seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 These five templates can be used with any classes, whether they have a v-table or not.
-If you want to add support for these templates, see the document :doc:`How to set up LLVM-style RTTI for your class hierarchy
+If you want to add support for these templates, see the document :doc:`How to set up LLVM37-style RTTI for your class hierarchy
-<HowToSetUpLLVMStyleRTTI>`
+<HowToSetUpLLVM37StyleRTTI>`

 .. _string_apis:

 Passing strings (the ``StringRef`` and ``Twine`` classes)
 ---------------------------------------------------------

-Although LLVM generally does not do much string manipulation, we do have several important APIs which take strings.
-Two important examples are the Value class -- which has names for instructions, functions, etc. -- and the ``StringMap`` class which is used extensively in LLVM and Clang.
+Although LLVM37 generally does not do much string manipulation, we do have several important APIs which take strings.
+Two important examples are the Value class -- which has names for instructions, functions, etc. -- and the ``StringMap`` class which is used extensively in LLVM37 and Clang.

 These are generic classes, and they need to be able to accept strings which may have embedded null characters.
 Therefore, they cannot simply take a ``const char *``, and taking a ``const std::string&`` requires clients to perform a heap allocation which is usually unnecessary.
-Instead, many LLVM APIs use a ``StringRef`` or a ``const Twine&`` for passing strings efficiently.
+Instead, many LLVM37 APIs use a ``StringRef`` or a ``const Twine&`` for passing strings efficiently.

 .. _StringRef: